cepthomas/SublimeBagOfTricks/README.md

 # Notes

 Accumulated notes that will probably eventually go away.
+A lot is snipped from the docs or found online.

 ## This Project
 - In general `line` refers to editor lines and is 1-based. `row` refers to buffer contents as an array and is 0-based.